FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/creating_op_modes/Writing-an-Op-Mode-with-FTC-Blocks.rst

-Any programming blocks that are placed after the "Put initialization blocks here" comment (and before the "call MyFIRSTOpMode.waitForStart" block) will be executed when the op mode is first selected by a user at the Operator Console.
+Any programming blocks that are placed after the "Put initialization blocks here" comment (and before the "call MyFIRSTOpMode.waitForStart" block) will be executed when the op mode is first selected by a user at the DRIVER STATION.

-When the Robot Controller reaches the block labeled "call MyFIRSTOpMode.waitForStart" it will stop and wait until it receives a Start command from the Operator Console.
-A Start command will not be sent until the user pushes the Start button on the Operator Console.
+When the Robot Controller reaches the block labeled "call MyFIRSTOpMode.waitForStart" it will stop and wait until it receives a Start command from the DRIVER STATION.
+A Start command will not be sent until the user pushes the Start button on the DRIVER STATION.
 Any code after the "call MyFIRSTOpMode.waitForStart" block will get executed after the Start button has been pressed.